-Phl 103 Introduction to Philosophy

-To philosophize is to wonder about life - about right and wrong, love and loneliness, war and death, freedom, truth, beauty, and time.
+\Phl 103 Introduction to Philosophy 3 credit hours To philosophize is to wonder about life - about right and wrong, love and loneliness, war and death, freedom, truth, beauty, and time.
 From a multicultural perspective, this course introduces the student to these and other perennial problems of philosophy, including arguments for God's existence and human free will.

-PHL 104H Social and Political Philosophy
+Social and Political Philosophy \PHL 104H